 Chlorofluorocarbon (CFC) means a class of compounds of carbon, hydrogen, chlorine, and fluorine that are commonly used as refrigerants.

-Condensing unit means a refrigeration system with a cooling evaporator in the refrigerated space connected to a compressor and condenser unit that are located in a different location.

 CO2 equivalent (CO2e) means the quantity of a given GHG multiplied by its total global warming potential.
 This is the standard unit for comparing the degree of warming which can be caused by different GHGs.

 Direct emissions means GHG emissions from sources that are owned or controlled by the reporting entity.

+Direct expansion refrigeration system means a system where refrigeration happens directly in the coolers without separate fluid pumping equipment.

 Effective Date means the date of adoption of this protocol by the MOECC or the MDDELCC.